-If you’ve been experiencing voice hoarseness for more than two or three weeks, you should see a doctor.
-A complete check-up should include a review of medical history, physical exam and a chance to speak with the doctor.
+If you’ve been experiencing voice hoarseness for more than two or three weeks, you should see a doctor do a check-up and detect what is causing you discomfort and what is the most appropriate treatment.

 In addition, the doctor may also request:

-- An exam conducted by a otolaryngologist (a doctor that specializes in throat, nose and ear medicine).
+- An exam conducted by an otolaryngologist (a doctor that specializes in throat, nose, and ear medicine)

-- A voice exam conducted by speech and language or pathologist, or therapist.
+- A voice exam conducted by a speech or language pathologist, or therapist

-This kind of therapy consists in learning about appropriate oral hygiene, eliminating abuses of the vocal cords, using a healthy tone and volume, and breathing for good vocal production.
+This kind of therapy consists of learning about appropriate oral hygiene, eliminating abuses of the vocal cords, using a healthy tone and volume, and breathing for good vocal production.

 How can you prevent vocal cord nodules?

-- Parents should make sure that their children are learning to use proper voice techniques in order to avoid any kind of tension from an early age as it’s a problem that could develop.
+Parents should make sure their children are learning to use proper voice techniques in order to avoid any kind of tension from an early age as it’s a problem that could develop.